 5. Get your finances in order

 The goal of any business is to make money.
 Otherwise, you just have a hobby (which is also OK!).
-But if your goal is to run a business, knowing what you'll need to start up and how to manage cash flow once you have it will be integral to your success.
+But if your goal is to find effective ways to start a business, knowing what you'll need to start up and how to manage cash flow once you have it will be integral to your success.
 Although it's hard to get a definitive list of reasons as to why most businesses fail, cash flow and insufficient capital are frequent culprits.

 There are two sides to this coin: financial literacy and securing funding (if it's needed).
 Let's start with the first one.
 There are plenty of businesses you can start with minimal startup costs, but others will require money for inventory, equipment, or physical space.
 A clear view of your total investment—before you spend a cent—is a must for helping to make important projections, like when you’ll break even.